betterscientificsoftware/bssw.io/CuratedContent/ResourceTemplate.AggregateBase.md

       - Funding sources and programs
       - Projects and organizations
       - Software publishing and citation
-      - Discussion forums, Q&A sites
+      - Discussion and question sites
   - **Skills**
       - Personal productivity and sustainability
       - Online learning